brentp/mosdepth/README.md

 1.0 bases covered at that level.

 A python plotting script is provided in `scripts/plot-dist.py` that will make plots like below.
-Use is `python scripts/plot-dist.py *.dist` and the output is `dist.html` with a plot for the full set along with one for each chromosome.
+Use is `python scripts/plot-dist.py \*global.dist` and the output is `dist.html` with a plot for the full set along with one for each chromosome.

 Using something like that, we can plot the distribution from the entire genome.